StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 - You can specify the size of the workspace volume, from 4 GiB to 32 GiB.

-- You can choose the option to not use persistent storage for home, in which case the home folder will be deleted as soon as the notebook server is closed.
-Otherwise the home folder will remain and can be used again for a new notebook server in the future.

 ![Create a Workspace Volume](../images/workspace-volume.PNG)

 <!-- prettier-ignore -->